1. CAPITALIZATION

 But:

-► The Senate bill stalled on the calendar for months.
+► The bill stalled for months in the Senate.

 ► The Sunday closing laws were originally efforts to promote church attendance.